jkuester/cht-default-config-template/README.md

 #### Accessing the CHT test instance

 A CHT test instance will be automatically deployed when you start the Codespace.
-The first time the Codespace is started it will take some time to initialize the CHT instance, but once it is running, you can access it via the forwarded port `CHT App (443)`.
+The first time the Codespace is started it will take some time to initialize the CHT instance.

+(You can monitor the startup progress by running `docker logs -f cht-cht-upgrade-service-1` in the terminal.)

+Once it is running, you can access it via the forwarded port `CHT App (443)`.
 To get the forwarding address:

 - Open the "Ports" tab in the Codespace pane by entering _Ctrl+Shift+P_ or _Cmd+Shift+P_ and selecting `Ports: Focus on Ports View`.
 - Right-click on the `CHT App (443)` row and select "Copy Local Address".